programminghistorian/ph-submissions/en/drafts/originals/logistic-regression.md

 results_df_binary
 ```

 As with the linear regression DataFrame, we begin by creating an empty DataFrame and inserting two lists: our predicted values and our "ground truth" labels.
-We next want to add the logistic regression probabilities we stored in the variable `probs_binary`, but this is actually a numpy array with the dimensions `954 x 2`, with two probability scores for each observation: the class 0 probability followed by the class 1 probability, so the code chunk above uses list comprehensions to isolate the first or second elements, respectively, for each position in the array.
+We next want to add the logistic regression probabilities we stored in the variable `probs_binary`, but this is actually a NumPy array with the dimensions `954 x 2`, with two probability scores for each observation: the class 0 probability followed by the class 1 probability, so the code chunk above uses list comprehensions to isolate the first or second elements, respectively, for each position in the array.

 We can then add a third probability column, which stores whichever probability is higher.
 (This will come in handy in moment.)
 Lastly, we create a column called `correct`, which stores values of 0 and 1.
 (The addition of `.astype(int)` converts the values from True and False to 0 and 1.)
 This column represents if the prediction was correct, which is necessarily the case if the predicted and actual values in any particular row are the same as one another.
 If you have been following along, the start of output of the above code block should look something like this: